mcejp/ascii-posts/posts/Documenting-projects.md

 There is a certain warmth to human speech which cannot be replicated in writing, no matter how skilled.
 A talk can be inspiring, funny, yet also strangely comforting and reassuring...
-It is a great medium for conveying information that is stable -- otherwise, keeping it up-to-date can be a challenge.
+It is a great medium for conveying information that is *stable* -- keeping it up-to-date can be a challenge otherwise.

 Strengths: